Arc'teryx Alpha SV Review

 Weather Protection

-The SV in Alpha SV stands for severe and that's exactly the type of weather this jacket is good for.
-Its 100-denier Gore-Tex Pro fabric is exceptionally waterproof and the durable water repellent treatment continued to consistently bead water three months into our tests.
+The SV in Alpha SV stands for severe, and that's exactly the type of weather this jacket is good for.
+Its 100-denier Gore-Tex Pro fabric is exceptionally waterproof, and the durable water-repellent (DWR) treatment continued to bead water consistently three months into our tests.
 At first, the hood may feel a little baggy without a helmet on, but tighten the rear drawcord, and it snugs right up.

-In our shower test, the hood proved effective at directing water away from the tester's face in part thanks to the sturdy reinforced three inch brim.
-The hook-and-loop wrist cuffs also provide a reliable closure that keep the sleeves in place during a variety of movements.
+In our shower test, the hood proved effective at directing water away from the tester's face in part thanks to the sturdy reinforced three-inch brim.
+The hook-and-loop wrist cuffs also provide a reliable closure that keeps the sleeves in place during a variety of movements.
+The thick fabric effectively cuts through the cold, driving wind on exposed chairlift rides.
+This jacket represents the pinnacle of weather protection.

 Weight

 One of the drawbacks to the Alpha SV's considerable weather protection is some added weight and bulk.
 At 18.4 ounces for a size large, it's one of the heaviest jackets in our hardshell review.
 This is obviously a problem for long-distance adventures or drier climates where you end up carrying a hardshell more often than wearing one.
-The added weight shouldn't be a problem, however, for this jacket's intended use: full-on wintry expeditions.
+However, in winter storms, we never regretted carrying the extra ounces to have this jacket at our disposal.

 Mobility and Fit

-The Alpha SV has a noticeably more baggy cut than most other hardshells and its Arc'teryx relative, the Alpha FL.
+The Alpha SV has a noticeably more roomy cut than most other hardshells.
 This can make it look less than stylish on skinny folks or anyone only wearing thin baselayers underneath.
 Our distaste for this billowy fit disappears, however, when we add extra mid-layers or tuck it into a climbing harness.
-In these cases, the fit of the Alpha SV feels a lot better and our climbing testers praised the freedom of movement it offered while remaining tucked in.
+In these cases, the fit of the Alpha SV feels a lot better, and our climbing testers praised the freedom of movement it offered while remaining tucked in.

 Venting and Breathability

-At 100-denier, the Gore-Tex Pro fabric on the Alpha SV feels thicker than lower denier Gore-Tex Pro fabrics found on many other hardshells.
-In our stationary bike test, this thicker fabric also seemed to be slightly less breathable.
-This jacket manages to negate this drawback to some degree with the inclusion of underarm vents for shedding excess heat.
+At 100-denier, the Gore-Tex Pro fabric on the Alpha SV is thicker than lower denier Gore-Tex Pro fabrics found on many other hardshells.
+In our stationary bike test, this thicker fabric also felt less breathable.
+This jacket manages to negate this drawback to some degree with the inclusion of large underarm vents for shedding excess heat.
 These help a bit, but for sustained high-intensity activities, choose a different shell or plan to get sweaty.

 Features and Design